 Do I need a medical referral to see a psychologist?No, you do not need a referral.
 You can make an appointment to see a psychologist without a referral from your GP or a psychiatrist.
 Referrals from a General Practitioner (GP) or psychiatrist are only required if you wish to claim the Medicare rebate.

-Do you only treat clients with anxiety issues?No. Our staff provide treatment for a wide range of mental health presentations including anxiety, depression, bipolar disorder, substance use, perfectionism, low self-esteem, body image disturbances, childhood trauma and eating disorders including anorexia and bulimia.
+Do you only treat clients with anxiety issues?No. Our staff provide treatment for a wide range of mental health presentations including anxiety, depression, bipolar disorder, perfectionism, low self-esteem, body image disturbances, childhood trauma and eating disorders.

 What can I expect in the first session?The appointment will go for 50 minutes and a comprehensive assessment is undertaken.
 You will be able to tell your story to help us understand why you have come, what's working and not working for you, what's keeping the issue in play and what you need to move forward in life.